 Lashes: Go big or go home.

 Think of all the things that have beautifully long lashes: babies, Disney Princesses, baby deer.
 I mean, when’s the last time a “doe-eyed” person looked old?
 Never!
 If you’ve seen an old doe in the forest, I’d truly be surprised.
 Clearly, long lashes give you an instantly youthful look.
 But just like the brows, our lashes grow thinner as we age.
 So, we just have to work a little harder to get the long lashes of our dreams.
-Feel free to add a little extra mascara to gain length and volume, or go all out with false lashes.
+Feel free to add a little extra mascara to gain length and volume, use a heated eyelash curler to maximize results, or go all out with false lashes or a lash lift kit.
 When the rest of your makeup is light, going a little heavy on the lashes doesn’t look out of place—it looks nice!
 If you are curious about fake lashes, but are hesitant to wear a full set, start with individual lashes.
 The Cut recommended applying single lashes on the outer corners of your eyes.
 Then, if you want to add more, feel free!
 This way you can have as much or as little lash as you want.
 Plus, it’ll look super natural.

 The biggest tip, though, is to start with the skin.